drewlesueur/neckbrace/README.markdown

 * Backbone.js wraps the attributes of the model into `model.attributes`.
 I don't.
 The attributes are just properties on the object

+* If [Harmony Proxies](http://wiki.ecmascript.org/doku.php?id=harmony:proxies) were cross browser, much of the above points would be moot.

 Tutorial